Sebi55/balenax/README.md

 [Balena]: https://www.balena.io/docs/reference/api/overview/

 ### Important Notice
 The package is in active development.
-It is a side project required for the PlantGuru [PlantGuru] project which relies on Balena.
+It is a side project required for the [PlantGuru] project which relies on Balena.
 Only the API endpoints needed for the development of PlantGuru are in active development.
 Please feel free to extend or improve this package with PRs at any time.
 I am happy to merge all compatible PRs.

 [PlantGuru]: https://github.com/Plant-Guru